Weidong New Energy

 Every significant improvement in battery performance is essentially a major change in the battery material system.
 Because each type of battery material system has its upper limit of energy density.

-From the first generation of nickel-metal hydride batteries and lithium manganate batteries, the second generation of lithium iron phosphate batteries, to the third generation of ternary batteries that are widely used today and are expected to last until about 2020, the energy density and cost of Obvious trend of step up and down.
+From the first-generation nickel-metal hydride batteries and lithium-manganese oxide batteries, through the second-generation lithium iron phosphate batteries, to the third-generation ternary batteries—widely used today and expected to remain dominant until around 2020—the energy density and cost have shown an obvious trend of alternating increases and decreases.
 Therefore, what kind of battery system the next-generation power battery chooses is very important to achieve the battery target around 2025.

-At present, the main problem of commercial lithium-ion batteries is the use of liquid / gel-like electrolytes, which have limited electrochemical windows, and are difficult to be compatible with lithium metal negative electrodes and newly developed high-potential positive electrode materials, which has a bottleneck in increasing energy density.
+Currently, the main challenge facing commercial lithium-ion batteries is the use of liquid/gel-like electrolytes, which have limited electrochemical windows and are difficult to be compatible with lithium metal negative electrodes and newly developed high-potential positive electrode materials, thereby creating a bottleneck in further increasing energy density.
 At the safety level, such a structure will also cause problems such as short-circuit ignition, increase in ion concentration, battery internal resistance, and continuous consumption of electrode materials.

-The solid-state battery enters the field of vision because of its high ionic conductivity and mechanical strength, wide electrochemical stability window, and operating temperature range, which can achieve high energy density, high power density, and high safety.
+The solid-state battery is coming into the spotlight due to its high ionic conductivity and mechanical strength, wide electrochemical stability window, and broad operating temperature range, enabling it to achieve high energy density, high power density, and enhanced safety.

 In addition, when integrated into electric vehicles, solid-state batteries also have the characteristics of compact structure, adjustable scale, and large design flexibility, which are conducive to vehicle integration.

 In this way, is the solid-state battery perfect?
 This is far from the truth.
-At present, solid electrolyte materials with potential can be divided into polymers, sulfides, and oxides.
-However, the chemical properties of different materials and different arrangements are very different.
-Some have fast charging speeds, some have high energy density, and each has its own advantages.
-Each has its own shortcomings, and it is difficult to solve all problems with one material.
+Currently, potential solid electrolyte materials can be categorized into polymers, sulfides, and oxides.
+However, the chemical properties of these different materials—and their various arrangements—vary significantly.
+Some offer fast charging speeds, while others boast high energy density; each material has its own unique advantages.
+At the same time, each also has its own shortcomings, and it is challenging to address all issues with a single material.

 At the same time, the fact that the chemical properties are not stable enough and the manufacturing process is not perfect also makes solid-state batteries still have a long way to go.